rapid7/metasploit-framework/git/Git-Reference-Sites.md

 * [PeepCode: Git](http://peepcode.com/products/git): A one-hour (not-free) screencast covering Git basics.
 Well-made and easy to follow.
 * [Git - The Simple Guide](http://rogerdudler.github.com/git-guide/): A simple introductory guide to getting up and running with Git.
 * [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html): Another great post from Scott Chacon describing a GitHub-based workflow for projects.
+* [Getting Started with GitHub](http://pragprog.com/screencasts/v-scgithub/insider-guide-to-github): Also from GitHub's own Scott Chacon, this two-part screencast (one free and one paid) will walk you through the basics of using GitHub.

 ## Using Git in Editors